dullroar/ten-steps-to-linux-survival/Step00.md

 documentation, and now even what is part of the most basic "core OS" for things like better containerization.

-For the rest of this we will use "Linux" or "*IX" to stand in for a "generic" UNIX-flavored OS unless a difference is specifically called out.
+For the rest of this we will use "Linux" or "UNIX" to stand in for a "generic" UNIX-flavored OS unless a difference is specifically called out.

 ## Why Does This Matter?